 Once you have created your business account on YouTube, you will have to complete your profile—and this involves way more than your name.
 Just like any other social media, YouTube has its own aesthetic, so you will need to design an eye-catchy page header, a logo, and of course a memorable name for the channel—all while maintaining a cohesive style.

 So how to find the right aesthetics for you?
 It’s all about knowing your audience, which leads us to the next question: what type of content should you publish?
 And the answer again is: you have to know what your audience likes.
 Just like in any other business, creating successful YouTube content is a balance between sharing topics you like and listening to what people want to hear about (aka what gives you more views).
 So before you start posting we recommend you do a list of themes and topics for your channel and then start thinking about how diverse it could be and, most importantly, if there is an audience to it.
 Once you do that, try to investigate as much as you can about them, in order to create content that they will be drawn to click on.

-And finally, be patient and consistent.
-No one became a YouTuber star overnight (ok, maybe someone has), so you will have to work on it on a daily basis.
+There are many examples of people who started with nothing and became YouTube stars over time, which proves the point that with hard work and consistency, anyone can become a successful YouTuber.
 Planning, recording and interacting with your audience will take time, but little by little you will grow your subscribers and your ranking.
 So keep calm, we got you covered on the music side, you just concentrate on the rest.

 How to choose the right music for your videos?

 Music is our specialty, so we can give you a hand with that.
 For starters, music is an essential part of any video.
 It sets the tone, makes it entertaining, and doesn’t distract from the message.
 A good music choice can make or break a video.